rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 Link: https://cses.fi/problemset/task/1202

 You are going to travel from Syrjälä to Lehmälä by plane.
 You would like to find answers to the following questions:
 - what is the minimum price of such a route?
-    - how many minimum-price routes are there? (modulo 109+7)
+- how many minimum-price routes are there?
 - what is the minimum number of flights in a minimum-price route?
 - what is the maximum number of flights in a minimum-price route?

 Solution:
 - Use dijkstra to get the shortest path.
 Whenever the distance changes, update the min and max values.